-- 1. Parking shall be provided in accordance with Sec.
+- Parking shall be provided in accordance with Sec.
 7.1.2.C.
 Where a use is not specifically listed or only a broad use category is shown, the Zoning Administrator is responsible for categorizing the use in accordance with Sec.
 6.1.2. - 2.
 When a lot is used for a combination of uses, the parking requirements are the sum of the requirements for each use and no parking space for one use can be included in the calculation of parking requirements for any other use, except as allowed as in Sec.
 7.1.5.A. - 3.
 In determining the required number of parking spaces, fractional spaces are rounded to the nearest whole number, with one-half or more counted as an additional space.

-B. Parking Administrative Alternative
+B. Parking Alternate Means of Compliance

-The parking ratios of this UDO apply unless an alternate parking ratio is approved by the Transportation Director in accordance with Sec.
-10.2.17. and the requirements below.
+The parking ratios of this UDO apply unless an alternate parking ratio is approved by the Transportation Director in accordance with the requirements below.

 - 1. Alternate parking ratios may be approved where an applicant submits a parking study, prepared and sealed by a registered professional engineer in the State of North Carolina.
 Such a study must illustrate that the required parking ratios of Sec.
 7.1.2.C. do not accurately apply to a specific development proposal. - 2.
 The data submitted must include, at minimum, the size and type of the proposed development, the mix of uses, the anticipated rate of parking turnover and the anticipated peak parking and traffic loads of all uses. - 3.
 The data must be obtained either from relevant studies published in refereed journals or other secondary source of comparable authority; or from primary studies of no fewer than 3 comparable developments within the regional market.
-The regional market shall be the Consolidated Metropolitan Statistical Area. - 4.
-The alternate shall not be subject to review by the Appearance Commission.
+The regional market shall be the Consolidated Metropolitan Statistical Area.
+The data must consist of accumulation counts in the typical peak hour for the dominant land use and have been collected in the prior 24 months.